 Medium price: $14 to $20 is considered the mid-range price for adjustable wrenches.
 In this range, you’ll find solid wrenches between eight to 12 inches with rubberized grips and scales engraved on both sides.
 Longer wrenches without rubberized grips or scales can also be found in this range.

-High price: Anything above $20 is the high-end range.
+High price: Anything over $20 is the high-end range.
 This is where you’ll find high-quality tooling, gel grips, and name-brands leading the way.
 Longer wrenches, from 15 inches all the way up to 30 or 45 inches for heavy industrial use, are found in this category.
 These specialty wrenches can easily cost $300 or more.

 Q. Should I put the wrench in a toolbox or hang it on the wall?